 GitLab

-BeetleboxCI supports other git providers such as Gitlab.
+BeetleboxCI supports the manual creation of Gitlab pipelines.
 This includes local installations of Gitlab as well as the online version of Gitlab.
 You can use SSH keys or username/password authentication in order link your code repositories to your installation of BeetleboxCI.
+Please note that pull requests cannot be detected on repositories that are added using the manual method.

 Adding a Public Gitlab Repository to BeetleboxCI